-Term Definition Delayed FCAS delayed raise services and delayed lower services.
+Term Definition a) controlled by Raise Signals and Lower Signals; and b) measured at the relevant connection point .
+Delayed FCAS delayed raise services and delayed lower services.
 Fast FCAS fast raise services and fast lower services.
-Fast Frequency Ramp 1 Hz/s.
+Fast Frequency Ramp 1 Hz/s for the mainland or 2 Hz/s for Tasmania.
 FCAS market ancillary services, commonly referred to as "frequency control ancillary services".
-FCAS Facility An ancillary service generating unit or ancillary service load used to deliver FCAS, and includes an Aggregated FCAS Facility unless the context otherwise requires.
-FCAS Provider An Ancillary Service Provider .
+FCAS Facility An ancillary service generating unit or ancillary service loadancillary service unit used to deliver FCAS, and includes an Aggregated FCAS Facility unless the context otherwise requires.
+FCAS Provider An Ancillary Service Provider.
 The term can be combined with 'Regulation', 'Delayed', 'Raise', 'Lower', 'Very Fast', 'Fast', 'Slow' or 'Contingency' or a combination of these to indicate an FCAS Provider providing a particular type of FCAS.
-FCASVT Frequency Control Ancillary Service Ancillary Service Verification Tool: An Excel spreadsheet used to verify the delivery of Contingency FCAS.
+FCASVT Frequency Control Ancillary Service Verification Tool: An Excel spreadsheet used to verify the delivery of Contingency FCAS.
 FDT Frequency disturbance time: The time when Local Frequency is outside the NOFB following a Frequency Disturbance, as determined by AEMO.
 FOS frequency operating standard.
 Frequency Deadband The range of Local Frequency through which a Variable Controller will not operate.
 Frequency Deviation Setting The setting allocated to an FCAS Facility by AEMO within the range shown in Table 6 for the Mainland and Table 7 for the Tasmania region .
 Frequency Disturbance An occasion when System Frequency is outside the NOFB.
 Frequency Ramp Rate 0.125 Hz/s for the Mainland or 0.4 Hz/s for Tasmania.
 Frequency Recovery The first change in Local Frequency to occur after a Frequency Disturbance from above 50.15 Hz to below 50.1 Hz, or below 49.85 Hz to above 49.9 Hz.
 Frequency Setting The level of frequency determined by AEMO in accordance with section 6 for use by an FCAS Facility's Switching Controller.
 Generation Amount The amount of active power flow through the connection point of an FCAS Facility into the transmission network or distribution network to which it is connected, expressed as a positive value in MW.
 In respect of an Aggregated FCAS Facility, a reference to the Generation Amount means the Aggregated Generation Amount.
 Generation Event As defined in the FOS.
 IANZ International Accreditation New Zealand ILAC MRA International Laboratory Accreditation Cooperation Mutual Recognition Arrangements Inertial Response The change in Generation Amount or Load Amount due to the impact of an FCAS Facility's inertia .
 Initial Value The Generation Amount or Load Amount immediately prior to an FDT.
 Initiation Delay The time difference between Local Frequency exceeding an FCAS Facility controller's deadband or deviation setting and the start of the Raise Response or Lower Response.
 Intrinsic Uncertainty The uncertainty of a measuring instrument for the nominated measurement range.
-Load Amount The amount of active power flow through the connection point of an FCAS Facility from the transmission network or distribution network to which it is connected, expressed as a negative value in MW.
-In respect of an Aggregated FCAS Facility, a reference to the Load Amount means the Aggregated Load Amount.
-Load Event As defined in the FOS.

-$^{\rm 2}$ Referred to as occurring at t=0 in the equations used in the MASS.
+&lt;sup>2 Referred to as occurring at t=0 in the equations used in the MASS.